TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv2_general.md

 If only one Z output is being used, jumpers should be installed on the other Z output as shown below.

 {% include image.html file="fly_407zg_Z_Jumpers.PNG" alt="Fly-CDYv2 Z Jumpers" caption="Fly-CDYv2 Driver Z Jumper Locations" %}

+### Driver Diag Pin

+The driver diag pin is used for sensorless homing and stall detection.
+The Fly-CDYv2 **does not** have a way of disabling the diag pin as it is designed to be used with [Fly-2209 drivers](https://www.aliexpress.com/item/1005001877899893.html) which have a switch on the underside of them for disabling the diag pin.
+If you plan on using endstops rather than sensorless homing and do not have the Fly-2209 drivers, you need to bend or remove the diag pin.

 ### Input voltage